-This section identifies and compares the construction and operation of the IC Project's Full-Rebuild Concept with alternatives identified by SCE.
+This section identifies and compares the construction and operation of the IC Project with alternatives identified by SCE.
 Section 15126.6(d) of the CEQA Guidelines requires that an environmental impact report (EIR) include "sufficient information about each alternative to allow meaningful evaluation, analysis, and comparison with the proposed project."
-Although a PEA document is not an EIR, this section summarizes the relative impact of the alternatives to the Full-Rebuild Concept identified by SCE for each CEQA environmental issue area.
-In addition, SCE continues to develop and evaluate alternatives beyond those identified and analyzed in this Chapter 5.
-SCE expects to supplement this PEA with an additional report regarding the potential feasibility and environmental impacts associated with such additional alternatives.
+Although a PEA document is not an EIR, this section summarizes the relative impact of the alternatives to the IC Project identified by SCE for each CEQA environmental issue area.